vic-ma/howtodismantle.github.io/_posts/2025-03-25-SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.md

 ![image](/assets/2025-03-25/040.png)

-To set a value of a SharePoint list we can it through the email address, the display name or the internal ID.
-In most cases the email address is the easiest way to do:
+To set the value of a SharePoint list, we can add it using the person's email address, display name, or internal ID.
+In most cases, the email address is the easiest method:

 ![image](/assets/2025-03-25/045.png)

 ## Columns with symbols and functions

-In our example list there are columns, which are translated into symbols or have other functions.
-The Status value "Blocked" let the row turn red in SharePoint.
+In our example list, there are columns that are translated into symbols, or have other functions.
+The Status value "Blocked" turns the row red in SharePoint.

 ![image](/assets/2025-03-25/050.png)

-These columns are pure string columns internally and will be handled like this by the Peakboard data source.
+These columns are pure string columns internally and will be treated as such by the Peakboard data source.
 So only the pure value will be displayed in the table output.

 ![image](/assets/2025-03-25/051.png)

 The same principle is applied when setting the content.
-It's important to match the value exactly to trigger the translation into symbols or other effects on the SharePoint side.
+It's important to match the value exactly, in order to trigger the translation into symbols or use other effects on the SharePoint side.

 ![image](/assets/2025-03-25/055.png)

-## conclusion
+## Conclusion

-With the new data source, SharePoint lists can be easily read and modified.
+With the new data sources, SharePoint lists can now be easily read and modified.
 With certain columns types we need to understand the internal principals and use them correctly.